alanng10/class-lang/Docue/Article/Single/a.md

 The maide results Bool true.
 After this maide is called, the any comps can not be used.

+Calling Final maide on Bool or Int does nothing, only returns Bool true.

 Single does not need shared comp.
 Single has ShareOperate that results shared instance.
 This is enough element to do any share.